Key takeaways:

 Medications that can lower Contrave levels include:

 Lower levels can make Contrave less effective.
-So talk to your provider about a different weight-loss option if you’re taking one of these medications long term.
+So talk to your prescriber about a different weight-loss option if you’re taking one of these medications long term.
 But you can likely continue taking Contrave with a short course of Paxlovid.

 Good to know: The medications in Contrave, naltrexone and bupropion, can also be prescribed on their own for other health conditions.
 But you shouldn’t take either one along with Contrave.
 It could raise your levels too high and cause side effects.
-Let your healthcare provider know if you’re already taking either medication before you start taking Contrave.
+Let your healthcare team know if you’re already taking either medication before you start taking Contrave.

 Contrave can affect the levels of other medications in the body as well.
 For example, taking Contrave with digoxin (a medication for heart conditions) can lower your digoxin levels.
-You may need your digoxin levels checked more often if you’re taking Contrave.
+You may need your digoxin levels checked more often if you’re taking it with Contrave.

 Contrave can also raise the levels of certain medications in the body if they’re combined.
 Examples include:

-Selective serotonin reuptake inhibitors, such as fluoxetine (Prozac)
+SSRIs, such as fluoxetine (Prozac)

 TCAs